Frequently Asked Questions

 How long does it take to thru-hike?

 From five to seven months, depending on how fast you hike.
-The average is just under six months.
+The average is a week or two shy of six months.

 How can I avoid the crowds and still hike the entire Trail?